 Next was Ravi Subramaniam, Technical Director, ICAP, IEEE, who had just flown in.
 Ravi gave an overview of the IEEE’s Conformity Assessment Program (ICAP) and invited CHAdeMO’s members to the IEEE 2030.11 Conformity Assessment Steering Committee (CASC), which shall discuss fast charging conformity assessment process, test plans, and certification policies in North America.

-The afternoon session started from Bastien Batt, Nissan Automotive Europe, to present the concept and features of the long-awaited new Nissan Leaf, which was also present at the CHAdeMO stand at EVS30 next door.
-Adam Woolway, Founder & MD, PlugSurfing, drew the participants’ attention to the EV drivers’ perspective on charging services, sharing first-hand data on their charging behaviours as well as their perception around EV charging.
+The afternoon session started from Bastien Batt, Nissan Automotive Europe, to present the concept and features of the long-awaited new Nissan Leaf, which was also present at the CHAdeMO stand at EVS30.
+Adam Woolway, Founder & MD, PlugSurfing, drew the participants’ attention to the EV drivers’ perspective on charging services, sharing first-hand data on their charging behaviours.
 In the presentation by Dieter Kehren, Project Manager, EEBus Initiative e.V., he emphasised that CHAdeMO and EEBUS have complementary scopes of application and would be ideal partners, by benefiting the networks of each other.